LbDab/darkmix_theme/README.md

-# darkmix_theme
-DarkMix Theme for Home Assistant
+## DarkMix Theme for Home Assistant